 We were originally incorporated as Peninsula Acquisition Corporation in the State of Delaware on May 31, 2017.
-Prior to the Merger, we were a "shell company" registered under the Exchange Act, with no specific business plan or purpose.
-Transphorm Technology was originally incorporated as Transphorm, Inc. in the State of Delaware on February 22, 2007.
-Immediately following the Merger, the business of Transphorm Technology became our business and we changed our corporate name to Transphorm, Inc.
+Prior to the Merger (as defined below), we were a "shell company" registered under the Exchange Act, with no specific business plan or purpose.
+On February 12, 2020, our wholly owned subsidiary, Peninsula Acquisition Sub, Inc., a corporation incorporated in the State of Delaware on April 22, 2019, merged (the "Merger") with and into Transphorm, Inc., a corporation incorporated in the State of Delaware on February 22, 2007.
+Transphorm Technology was the surviving corporation in the Merger and became our wholly owned subsidiary.
+Immediately following the Merger, the business of Transphorm Technology became our business and we changed our corporate name to Transphorm, Inc. In accordance with "reverse merger" accounting treatment, our historical financial statements as of period ends, and for periods ended, prior to the Merger were replaced with the historical financial statements of Transphorm Technology in our SEC filings made subsequent to the Merger.